The National Alliance of Advocates for Buprenorphine Treatment

 For eligible patients using insurance - this card covers up to $75 each month on your copay.
 Limit 1 fill per month.
 For eligible new patients using insurance, this card allows for 2 fills the first month for a total copay savings of up to $75 off.
 Patients who have used a savings card for SUBOXONE Film in the past 12 months are not eligible for the additional new patient offer.

 For eligible patients not using insurance - this card covers up to $0.96 off per individual 2 mg Film (up to 90 Films or $86 per month), $1.92 off per individual 4 mg and 8 mg Film (up to 90 Films or $173 per month), and up to $3.84 off per individual 12 mg Film (up to 60 Films or $230 per month).
-Multiple fills are allowed each month up to maximums listed.
+Maximum of 4 redemptions per month (7 Film minimum per redemption).

 Zubsolv® (Bup/Nx)tablet - This card provides a $2.50 discount off each tablet toward out-of-pocket costs, up to $225/use and can be used multiple times per month.
 Example; a cash paying patient who requires 60 tablets/month would receive $150 discount per month.
 Anonymously print out a card from the website.
 Sub-to-Zub Dose Converter Calculator